London Ontario, Canada Travel Guide

 Affordable and rapid meal options.

-A historic public market in downtown London, open year-round, with various food vendors and prepared meals.
+A historic public market in downtown London, open all year-round, with various food vendors and prepared meals.

 Ideal for quick and affordable bites, and local fruits and vegetables.

-A weekend market with local produce, artisan goods, and diverse food stalls.
+A weekend market with local produce, artisan goods, and varied food stalls.
 It a community atmosphere.

 A chance to buy straight from producers.